-Many people may suffer for years or decades with severe IBS-like symptoms that can’t be explained before a proper diagnosis is made.
+Many people may suffer for years or decades with often severe IBS-like symptoms that can’t be explained before a proper diagnosis is made.
 In fact, they are often misdiagnosed as having ‘IBS’, sadly without a hope of improving if the parasites are present but not investigated and removed or decreased in numbers.

 Doctors most often treat parasitic infections with a combination of strong antibiotics, after which some patients (but not all) report either resolution or a significant reduction in symptoms.

-However, such parasite treatment methods often fail further down the track, even after repeat treatments with strong antibiotics, as the parasites become resistant to the drugs and the gut and immune systems get damaged, and subsequently not able to protect against re-infection.
+However, such parasite treatment methods often fail further down the track, even after repeat treatments with strong antibiotics, as the parasites become resistant to the drugs and the gut and immune system and microbiome get damaged, and subsequently not able to protect against re-infection.

-It’s a much gentler, albeit longer, method than repeated courses of antibiotics which, as mentioned above, often don’t work, as parasite become resistant to them.
+It’s a much gentler, albeit longer, method than repeated courses of antibiotics which, as mentioned above, often don’t work.
 In addition, gut damage and microbial imbalances from taking antibiotics can be challenging to repair long-term, if ever.

 One effective natural parasite treatment strategy is to employ a periodic rotation of specific antimicrobial herbs throughout the treatment.
 This method will give the immune system an advantage over the parasite’s abilities to adapt, thus increasing the likelihood of eradication over time.

 Homeopathic remedies are also helpful when used in conjunction with herbs and dietary therapy to further progress the removal.
 Other synergistic nutritional supplements and foods are also key in making the parasites wanting to permanently move out.
-These include: garlic, ginger, black pepper (5), herbs like wormwood, black walnut, turmeric, Pau D’Arco; pomegranate husk, citrus seed extract; oregano oil; prebiotics and probiotics, especially Saccharomyces boulardi.
+These include: garlic, ginger, black pepper (5), herbs like wormwood, black walnut, turmeric, Pau D’Arco; pomegranate husk, citrus seed extract; oregano oil; prebiotics and probiotics, especially Saccharomyces boulardii.

 Unfortunately, many people find that after trying to eradicate Blastocystis for months or years, they still test positive for it.
-As mentioned above, the parasite becomes resistant to drugs or natural treatments and therefore they may never be fully eliminated in some people, even after years of treatment.
+As mentioned above, the parasite becomes resistant to drugs or natural remedies and therefore they may never be fully eliminated in some people, even after years of treatment.

 For example, many people (working with gut health knowledgeable practitioners) who just focus on healing the gut and improving microbiome health by using prebiotics, probiotics, dietary adjustments, etc, will significantly improve or even solve their symptoms all together.